Travel Planning and Authorization

 may be a driver providing the requirements above have been met.Driver's Training

-All employees who operate University automobiles, or their own automobiles on University
+All employees who operate University vehicles or Enterprise rental vehicles during

-business as an essential function of their job, must complete an approved driving
+University business as an essential function of their job, must complete the defensive

 These requirements are in accordance with State Administrative Rule R-37.Licenses

 Drivers of University vehicles must posses a valid and appropriate license for the